jedcrandall/jedcrandall.github.com/courses/cse536spring2024/syllabus.md

 ## Course Objectives

-- Students will gain an understanding of both symmetric and asymmetric applied cryptography.
+- Students will gain an understanding of virtual memory, process separation, and the UNIX process tree.
-- Students will gain an understanding of Network Intrusion Detections Systems (NIDS) and techniques for evading NIDS.
+- Students will gain an understanding of filesytems and access controls.
+- Students will gain an understanding of interprocess communication.
-- Students will gain an understanding of how NIDS is applied around the world by various nation states for information controls (e.g., Internet censorship).
+- Students will gain an understanding of CPU scheduling.
-- Students will gain an understanding of basic tools used for network security analysis.
+- Students will gain an understanding of distributed systems.
-- Students will gain an understanding of current research topics in measuring information controls on the Internet.
+- Students will gain an understanding of covert channels and side channels and the effect they have on operating systems security and privacy.

 ## Course Learning Outcomes

-- Students will identify if a given cryptosystem is symmetric or asymmetric.
-- Students will identify if a cryptosystem has perfect forward secrecy.
+- Students will identify how access controls are applied based on the process hierarchy and filesystem information of a modern UNIX system.
-- Students will identify NIDS evasions within a packet capture using industry standard tools, including Wireshark.
+- Students will identify different strategies for CPU scheduling.
-- Students will compare the NIDS systems and related evasion techniques that various nation states around the world use for information controls.
-- Students will compare different Internet measurements and related experimental methodologies.
+- Students will compare different types of interprocess communication.
+- Sutdents will compare different ways of implementing distributed systems.

 ## Enrollment Requirements

-Prerequisite(s): Computer Engineering or Computer Science graduate student or Data Science, Analytics and Engineering PhD or Software Engineering MS OR Online Computer Science nondegree-seeking graduate student.
+Prerequisite(s): Computer Engineering or Computer Science or Robotics & Autonomous Systems (Artificial Intelligence) graduate student OR Online Computer Science nondegree-seeking graduate student

 ## Grading Policies, Assignments, and Required Materials